 The information below provides further details about:

-- when a regeneration statement is required
+- when a sustainability statement is needed

 - what information this document should include

 When is a sustainability statement needed?

 A sustainability statement should be sent with applications for: